Search

 What is Ti-oss?

 Ti-oss is a highly porous bone graft scaffold derived from 100% cancellous bone of bovine origin.
-Unlike traditional xenografts and some mineralised allografts, Ti-oss is prepared using a low-temperature process, which retains greater porosity.
+Unlike traditional xenografts and some mineralised allografts, Ti-oss is prepared using a chemical and 600-degree temperature process, which retains greater porosity than those treated to high heat – c 1200 degrees.
 The process includes a surface treatment with an OCP-rich surface shown to stimulate osteoblastic activity.
-Moreover, the advanced processing ensures an average pore size 3 x that of Bio-Oss, which enhances the economic benefits due to greater defect fill per gram as shown in the included image.
+Moreover, the advanced processing ensures an average pore size 3 x that of Bio-Oss, which enhances the economic benefits due to greater defect fill per gram, as shown in the included image.

 1.0g of Ti-oss is equivalent to 2.3cc. ti-oss more volume than bi-oss